conferencefinder/cf-appliance-setup/README.md

 ## Review your specific appliance variables

-After you've exited, log back in as the *admin user* and create mentioned file and customize it for your installation.
+After you've exited, log back in as the *admin user* and create mentioned file in home folder and customize it for your installation.

-    cd /etc/appliance-setup-framework/conf
+    cd $HOME

    create a new file using the below command